edison1105/drop-reactivity-transform/README.md

 # drop-reactivity-transform

-`drop-reactivity-transform` is a tool that helps you remove reactivity transform from your code base in seconds.
-It finds all the `.vue`, `.ts`, `.js` files in the target folder and converts the code. **Then it overwrites the original code if necessary**.
+`drop-reactivity-transform` is a powerful tool that enables you to quickly remove reactivity transform from your code base.
+It automatically scans all the `.vue`, `.ts`, and `.js` files in your target folder, transforms the code, and replaces the original code as needed - all in a matter of seconds.

 ![screenshot](screenshot.png)